 The EIA shall contain sample calculations and input parameters as considered necessary and requested by the Director, and drawings (i.e. road-plots of the traffic noise model) of appropriate scale to show the road segments, topographic barriers (if any), and assessment points input into the traffic noise model.
-The Applicant shall provide the input data sets of traffic noise prediction model in the format of electronic files adopted in the EIA study as requested by the Director for the following scenarios:
+The Applicant shall provide the input data sets of traffic noise model prediction model adopted in the EIA study as requested by the Director for the following scenarios:

-- (1) scenario without the road projects at the design year; - (2) unmitigated scenario at assessment year; - (3) mitigated scenario at assessment year; and - (4) prevailing scenario for indirect technical remedies eligibility assessment.
+- (1) unmitigated scenario at assessment year; - (2) mitigated scenario at assessment year; and - (3) prevailing scenario for indirect technical remedies eligibility assessment.